rina-java-dev/Expense-Tracker-Project/README.md

-This Spring Rest API project  is designed to manage personal finances effectively by tracking accounts, transactions, and categories.
-It offers a simple and intuitive interface to help users maintain control over their financial activities.
+The Expense Tracker Application is a comprehensive solution designed to help users manage their finances efficiently by tracking expenses across different categories.

 ## Features